jgeller112/cogsci_researchmethod/content/home/Project.md

 # Final Project

-I have designed the course to first involve a replication study within your area of interest.
+I have designed the course to involve a replication study within your area of interest.
 The replication studies should take some preexisting manipulation and aim to replicate it on a smaller, more manageable scale.
 There are three primary pedagogical reasons for structuring the final projects in this way:

  1. Replications provide an entry point into research: It is difficult to develop an original